Madhu-RS/Sample-repo/README.md

 ### Creating Content in a repository

-1. Type the content with the following markdown syntax # for Heading1, ## for Heading2 and ### for Heading3.
+1. Type the content with the following markdown syntax '#' for Heading1, '##' for Heading2 and '###' for Heading3.
-2. Use the markdown syntax * for Italics and ** for Bold to change the font style of the content.
+2. Use the markdown syntax '*' for Italics and '**' for bold .
-3. Use the markdown syntax +,-,* for creating an unordered lists like bullet points in the content.
+3. Use the markdown syntax +,-,* to create an unordered lists in the content.
-4. Use the markdown syntax 1,2,3....n for creating the ordered lists in the content.
+4. Use the markdown syntax 1,2,3....n to create the ordered lists in the content.

 # Saving the content in the repository

-1. Review the content once before you save the repository file.
+1. Review the content before you save the repository file.
 2. Fill the commit changes tab with message title just for the future reference.
-For example, Markdown sample edits.
+For example, 'Markdown sample edits'.
-3. Click on Commit changes button the changes done in the repository file gets updated.
+3. Click **Commit changes** button and the changes made in the repository file are updated.